altocodenl/tagaway/qascript.md

 			- Have photos ready that have not been uploaded before.
 			- From device select, drag and drop photos to any part of the 'upload interface' on browser.
 			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
-			- Add a tag.
+			- Insert a tag in placeholder with "add existing or new tags"
+			- Click on 'Add tag'.
 			- Click on "Start Upload"
 			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
 You can see the pictures in the "View Pictures" section." should appear.
+			- Click on header "View Pictures" and go to gallery.
-			- Check in "View Pictures" view that video has been tagged correctly.
+			- Check that files were tagged correctly.
 			- Select a video for upload.
 			- From device select, drag and drop video to any part of the 'upload interface' on browser.
 			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.